 Choosing Food Freedom & a Healthy Lifestyle Mindset

 My ultimate goal of eating keto was food freedom.
 I did lose weight since I had weight gain from my last two pregnancies that were back to back in my forties.
 I don’t want to be controlled by foods or even the fear of a “cheat day.”
 I don’t want my kids to see me consumed with my keto lifestyle or what foods I can or cannot eat, which is also one of the main reasons why I don’t track keto macros with an app.
-I’ve been many sizes over the years and have had unhealthy relationships with both food and my body image.
-Therefore, choosing food freedom and a healthy lifestyle mindset over a diet and an all or nothing mentality is crucial for me.
+I’ve been many sizes over the years and have had unhealthy relationships with food and my body image.
+Therefore, choosing food freedom and a healthy lifestyle mindset over a diet and an all-or-nothing mentality is crucial.

 It’s Your Journey

 What about you?
 Can you have a cheat day on Keto?
-Will going off plan cause you to quit or spiral downward?
+Will going off-plan cause you to quit or spiral downward?
 How quickly can you get back into ketosis?
 What are the benefits of a cheat day on keto?
-You’ll find the answer to these questions below as well as what to expect if you do choose a day off plan and how to get back into ketosis.
+You’ll find the answer to these questions below and what to expect if you choose a day off plan and how to get back into ketosis.

 Can you have a cheat day on keto?

 It’s up to you.
 Some say no way.
 Never!
 I choose a different approach.
 If you can handle it and it won’t cause you to quit, then it’s up to you.
-I do choose days off plan here and there.
+I do choose days off plans here and there.
 In the beginning, I knew I couldn’t because it would be too tempting, but now I can choose a day or even a week off plan and go right back to eating keto without blinking an eye.
 I am at my goal weight and have maintained it for some time.
 I would suggest keeping in mind how long you’ve been eating keto and how much weight you need to lose ultimately.
 Keep in mind eating high-carb food will generally kick you out of ketosis.

 How do I quickly get back into ketosis?

-Mainly do what you did in the beginning, but I’ve also included several tips further in the post for getting into ketosis a little quicker.
+Mainly do what you did initially, but I’ve also included several tips further in the post for getting into ketosis a little quicker.

 How long does it take to get back in keto?

-Typically, it takes 24 hours to a week or even longer depending on how long you binged on carbs and how much you ate.
+Typically, it takes 24 hours to a week or even longer, depending on how long you binged on carbs and how much you ate.
 How long you’ve been in ketosis before cheating and if your body is fat adapted are also contributing factors.
 In short, there is no exact answer, but sticking to keto-friendly foods is a must.

 Will Cheating on Keto Cause Me to Quit?

 Sincerely, this question can only be answered by you.
-If you are determined enough even a temporary setback won’t impact your long term success.
-Keep your health goals at the forefront of your mind and don’t allow a cheat day or a day off plan to stop you from achieving what you ultimately desire.
+If you are determined enough, even a temporary setback won’t impact your success in the long run.
+Keep your health goals at the forefront of your mind, and don’t allow a keto cheat day or a day off plan to stop you from achieving what you ultimately desire.
 So much of the battle in weight loss or a healthy lifestyle change is in the mind.
-Also, be kind to yourself as positive self-talk can make a significant impact on long term success.
+Also, be kind to yourself as positive self-talk can make a significant impact on long-term success.

 What Happens When You Cheat on Keto

-- Disappointment & Feelings of Failure – It’s a new day and mindset is everything.
-Beating yourself up can sabotage your long term success.
-Realize up front that if this is to be a lifestyle, you may need to make room for off plan days now and then.
+- Disappointment & Feelings of Failure – It’s a new day, and mindset is everything.
+Beating yourself up can sabotage your long-term success.
+Realize upfront that if this is a lifestyle, you may need to make room for off-plan days now and then.

 - How Do I Get Back on Track? – After almost two years of following a keto lifestyle and being a part of many keto Facebook groups, I often see the following, “Help!
 I cheated and ate a gazillion carbs.
 What do I do now to get back on track?”
 The short answer is that you do what you did in the beginning.
 It’s as simple as eating foods that contain very low grams of carbs.

 - Expect Cravings & Increased Hunger – You’ll likely start cravings carbs again for a few days and experience increased feelings of hunger.
 You’ve beat them before, and you’ll overcome them still.
 Stay focused and realize you are stronger than you think.